 At this time, you will not be offered additional use of the kitchen or kitchen items due to Covid safety, and we ask you to limit time in common spaces to moving through them, as these are the primary living spaces of the twelve house residents.
 Guests are not permitted on the upstairs resident floors of the house.

-- Guests are not to eat in shared indoor areas.
-You are welcome to enjoy your food in your room, on the tables in the backyard garden, on the front stoop area, or outside of the house.
+- Guests are welcome to enjoy your food in your room, on the tables in the backyard garden, on the front stoop area, or outside of the house.
 Many NYC restaurants provide outdoor seating.

 - Guests cannot host additional visitors in the house.

 Covid testing is readily available in NYC.
 You will likely encounter pop-up testing sites when you are moving around the city, and most pharmacies sell rapid tests.
 Find a database of mobile sites at: www1.nyc.gov/site/coronavirus/get-tested/covid-19-testing.page

 New York Health + Hospitals has permanent testing sites all over the city.
 Find a list at: http://www.nychealthandhospitals.org/covid-19-testing-sites.